MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Location.md

 ### -Path
 Specify the path of a new working location.
-If no path is provided, `Set-Location` will default to the current user's home directory.ƒ
+If no path is provided, `Set-Location` will default to the current user's home directory.

 ```yaml
 Type: String